 You're absolutely right.

-And you know, John Brennan was an obvious case.
+And, you know, John Brennan was an obvious case.

-Uh, I wrote a column about it today.
+I wrote a column about it today.

 His partisan attacks on President Trump create the very real security risk that the former CIA director would improperly use classified information to harm Trump for political reasons.

-And he's disposed to exploit confidential material for partisan purposes that would jeopardize national security.
+This is a man who has a history of leaking, and he's disposed to exploit confidential material for partisan purposes that would jeopardize national security.

-But you can say the same thing Sean about many of the other people you just listed.
+But you can say the same thing, Sean, about many of the other people you just listed.

 Clapper, same reason.

-Inflammatory rhetoric he he's a risk that he's going to utilize classified information improperly.
+He's a risk that he's going to utilize classified information improperly.

-Comey's actually already had his access denied but he is still eligible, which means he could regain access.
+Comey's actually already had his access denied, but he is still eligible, which means he could regain access.

-People like Comey struck McCabe, these people were fired for misusing their office.
+People like Comey, Struck, McCabe, these people were fired for misusing their office.

 So there is a real and distinct risk they'll misuse classified information.

-The fact that they have a security clearance does that mean at any point any time they want to go look at something they have access to it or they can just demand access to it have they been taken advantage of that or is it only if they are brought into something?
+The fact that they have a security clearance, does that mean at any point, any time they want to go look at something, they have access to it, or they can just demand access to it?

-It's called historical information and they have access to it.
+And they have access to it.

-I think some other people that we haven't mentioned is Samantha Power as well remember there was over three hundred unmaskings with her signature on it and nobody's gotten to the bottom of that.
+Remember, there was over 300 unmaskings with her signature on it, and nobody's gotten to the bottom of that.

 So these are issues that still haven't been brought to the forefront that still need to be investigated.